mjdavy/toptastic-client/README.md

 # toptastic

-A new Flutter project.
+Flutter client for toptastic.
+Communicates with a server to fetch music charts by date.
+Sends the charts to another server to create youtube playlists

-## Getting Started
+## Getting Started with flutter

 This project is a starting point for a Flutter application.